dopkins/Translation-File-Converter/README.md

 The script contains several imports.
 Make sure you have them all installed before running it.
 The script runs on Python 2.7.
 The markdown package must be installed separately.

+lang.txt contains the localized interface texts for the program.
+It is required in order to run atfc.py.

 Types of conversion:
 MD -> HTML: Takes a ZIP file containing a directory of Markdown documents as input and converts all MDs into a single HTML.
 Warning: The resulting document cannot currently be converted back into pure Markdown.